Black and yellow striped caution tape. No specific scene or objects visible.

 SHERIFF’S act?

-The Sheriff’s Act (Queensland) is a proposed legislative framework that allows Queensland communities and local governments to elect or appoint a local Sheriff.
-Supported by Deputies, the Sheriff works alongside the Queensland Police Service to handle civil law enforcement, local ordinances, public order, and non-emergency matters—strengthening community safety while easing pressure on frontline police.
+The Sheriff’s Act (Queensland) is a proposed legislative framework that would allow Queensland communities and local governments to appoint or elect a local Sheriff.
+Supported by Deputies, the Sheriff would operate alongside the Queensland Police Service to manage civil law enforcement, local ordinances, public order, and non-emergency matters, with the aim of strengthening local response while easing pressure on frontline police.

 Queensland Sheriffs & Deputies are sworn public safety officers, appointed locally to support State law enforcement & public order within their Local Government Area